2018 - 2019 SEIUMemorandum of Understanding: Article 26: Agency Shop Service Fee

 - insurance and other benefit programs except as authorized by law; and

-- any cost that, by law, cannot be included in a agency shop service fee.
+- any cost that, by law, cannot be included in an agency shop service fee.

-20.7 Agency Shop – Advance Reduction Of Service Fee
+26.7 Agency Shop – Advance Reduction of Service Fee

-20.8 Agency Shop – Notice Of Service Fee
+26.8 Agency Shop – Notice of Service Fee

 - state the amount of the agency shop service fee and provide an overview of how the accounting reports were translated into calculation of this fee;

-- disclose the Association’s major categories of expenses, including employee compensation, specifying the actual expenditures within each category and the amount spent in each expenditure for chargeable items and nonchargeable items;
+- disclose the Union’s major categories of expenses, including employee compensation, specifying the actual expenditures within each category and the amount spent in each expenditure for chargeable items and non-chargeable items;

 - each major category and the allocations of expenditures therein for chargeable and non-chargeable expenses must be verified by the Auditor;

-- disclose what percentage of total Association expenditures is allocable to chargeable items and what percentage is allocable to non-chargeable items;
+- disclose what percentage of total Union expenditures is allocable to chargeable items and what percentage is allocable to non-chargeable items;

-- state the total sum of money the Association pays affiliates and demonstrate what percentage of such money is used for chargeable and what percentage is used for non-chargeable activities;
+- state the total sum of money the Union pays affiliates and demonstrate what percentage of such money is used for chargeable and what percentage is used for non-chargeable activities;

 - disclose what percentage of regular membership dues is allocable to chargeable items and what percentage is allocable to non-chargeable items and, consequently, what percentage of dues will be collected as the agency shop service fee;